intersystems/cms0057-sample-deploy/README.md

 Before this can be run, the values in `iam.container.env` must be populated.
 The file itself describes what each variable does and this is further fleshed out in the [InterSystems Payer Services user documentation](https://docs.intersystems.com/hslatest/csp/docbook/DocBook.UI.Page.cls?KEY=HSPSDeploy_apimgr) and you can see the usage in the `docker-compose-iam.yml` file.

 This IAM stack is independent from solution container stack, it uses an http connection to communicate with Payer Services APIs configured with IAM.
-You may also deploy IAM stack from a separate directory.
 Make sure your solution container stack and IAM stack are within the same network subnet.

 You also need `iam-register-entrypoint.sh` and `iam-services-config.JSON` configured in order to register API endpoints on IAM during deployment, and use it with your solution stack: